Your Consumer Rights

 1) Goods must be of a satisfactory quality

-This is not to say that everything sold must be brand new.
-Goods merely have to be to a standard that you would expect to receive them (unless otherwise stated and agreed upon).
+This is not saying that everything sold must be brand new.
+Goods merely have to be to a standard that you would expect to receive them in (unless otherwise stated and agreed upon).